wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ### Remove users from a team
-Remove a user from a team within your organization.
-W&B preserves runs created in a team even if the user is no longer on the team.
+Remove a user from a team using the team's dashboard.
+W&B preserves runs created in a team even if the member who created the runs is no longer on that team.

 1. Navigate to the team's dashboard at `https://wandb.ai/<team-name>`.
 2. Select **Team settings** in the left navigation bar.